pwm/nixkell/README.md

 - `util.nix` - some helper functions
 - `shell.nix` (in the root) - entyr point to the nix shell.
 Called by direnv upon entering the directory.

 That's all there is to it really.
+Happy hacking!

 ## Learn some Nix